Bel Air High School (Bel Air, Maryland): Scrabble Day

-According to Fox News, in early October 2017 a group of Bel Air High School students posed and spelt out a racial slur across their chests.
-The incident led to serious criticism of the school's policies and environment for education.
-Since the scandal broke a Change.org petition was formed calling for "Zero Tolerance for Racism in the School."
-The petition currently has over 20,000 signatures.
+In early October 2017, a group of Bel Air High School students posed and spelled out a racial slur across their chests.
+The incident led to serious criticism of the school's policies from parents and organizations, including the Harford County chapter of the NAACP.
+After the incident, a Change.org petition was formed calling for "Zero Tolerance for Racism in the School."